Dodgers vs. Twins Player Props Betting Odds

-The Los Angeles Dodgers host the Minnesota Twins at Dodger Stadium on Monday at 10:10 PM ET.
-Those looking to place a player prop wager can find odds on Freddie Freeman, Byron Buxton and others in this game.
+Those looking to place a player prop bet can find odds on Freddie Freeman, Byron Buxton and others in the Los Angeles Dodgers-Minnesota Twins matchup at Dodger Stadium on Tuesday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!